arnavmarda/Automata-Latex/README.md

 Refer to the documentation.pdf file in the repository for more information on usage.

 # Future Updates
-I will be adding a new future allowing you to use a single command to create all the transitions.
+I will be adding a new feature allowing you to use a single command to create all the transitions.